 Where to Find Disneyland's Caramel Apples

 Where can you find these delicious treats?
-Four shops offer caramel apples.
-In Disneyland, you can find them at the Hunny Spot in Pooh Corner and Candy Palace.
-In California Adventure, hop into Trolley Treats for apples and other homemade treats (some under $5).
+Five shops offer caramel apples.
+In Disneyland, you can find them at Pooh Corner and Candy Palace.
+In California Adventure, hop into Trolley Treats for apples and other homemade treats (some under $5) or Bing Bong's Sweet Stuff for some unique Pixar-themed apples and other treats.
 You can also find caramel apples in Downtown Disney at Marceline’s Confectionary.
 Tad and Lily love to watch the Candy Makers dipping and decorating Disneyland caramel apples and other tasty treats through the windows at Candy Palace, Trolley Treats and Marceline’s.

-OK, so now I am salivating in anticipation of my next Disneyland caramel apple.
-I’ll leave you with these tips.
-Be sure to grab a knife when you buy your apple, because it makes sharing easier.
+OK, so now I am salivating in anticipation of my next Disneyland caramel apple!
+I’ll leave you with these tips: Be sure to grab a knife when you buy your apple, because it makes sharing easier.
 Some of apples are complicated to eat — but definitely worth the effort.
+If you want to take your apple home instead of enjoying it in the park, purchase it as you leave, ask for a box and keep it refrigerated as best you can.
 Little splurges like indulging in a caramel apple make the trip for me, so I make it work for my budget.

 Have a favorite caramel apple or sweet treat you must eat the parks?
 Share it below.
 Then, read on for tips on how to have your cake (or apple) and eat it too while saving money at Disneyland.